 - In an internal system, the hauling system and hauling line are one and the same.
-The Z-rig is a classic example of the internal hauling system (see Figure 8).
+The Z-rig is a classic example of the internal hauling system (see Figure 6.8).
 In the external system, the hauling system acts independently of the haul line.
-The Piggy-back is a classic example of an external system (see Figure 9).
-The piggy-back system is designed to be rigged as an external system.
+The Piggy-back is a classic example of an external system (see Figure 6.9).
+The piggy-back system is designed to be rigged as an external system and not as an internal system.
 However, the Z-rig can be rigged as either an internal or external system.

-120° Rule and Directional Pulleys (Figure 5 and Figure 6) - Derived from the climbing literature, when the angle between two anchors is roughly 120 degrees, the force on each anchor equals the weight of the load on the anchor (Figure 5).
-In pulley systems, when the angle between the anchor and effort is 120 degrees, the force on the anchor, effort and load are all the same (Figure 5).
-The result is that no mechanical advantage is obtained.
+120° Rule and Directional Pulleys (Figure 6.5 and Figure 6.6) - Derived from the climbing literature, when the angle between two anchors is roughly 120 degrees, the force on each anchor equals the weight of the load (Figure 6.5).
+It is a 1:1:1 ratio between the two anchors and load.
+In pulley systems, when the angle between the anchor and the effort is 120 degrees, the force on the anchor, effort and load are all the same (Figure 6.5).
+The result is that there is no mechanical advantage.

 Intuitively, when using a 2:1 pulley system, the effort should be half of the load.
-A 20 lb effort should exert a 40 lb effort on the load or twice the effort (Figure 6).
+A 20 lb effort should exert a 40 lb effort on the load or twice the effort (Figure 6.6).
 However, this is not the case when the angle is 120 degrees.
 It is a 1:1:1 ratio between the load, anchor and effort.
 Any potential mechanical advantage is lost.
 As the angle between the anchor and effort decreases, the mechanical advantage approaches the theoretical 2:1 ratio.
 A directional pulley minimizes the angle (i.e. zero angle) and maximizes the mechanical advantage (i.e. 2:1).
 In addition, the use of a directional pulley provides safety for the haulers since it allows them to safely stand off to the side of the hauling system in case the system fails.